10 Questions to Ask Before Buying A Solar System

 - The solar panels purchased should be from a known and diversified manufacturer, so in future years you can receive follow up service or warranty back up, as the company is still around.
 Some solar manufacturers are currently in financial distress.
 Just read up on the internet about these issues.

 - Only use high quality inverters with your system.
 The inverter undertakes the key work in your system.
 Every time there is a cloud and change in weather the inverter adjusts the output.
 Therefore an inverter never stops during the day.
-High quality brands which work well with your LG panels can be recommended by your local LG installer.
+High quality brands which work well with your REC panels can be recommended by your local REC installer.
 Please avoid cheap inverters.

 - Framing systems.
 There is no point buying quality panels and inverter and not fastening them with a quality framing system.
 E-Smart Solar can provide you with solid advice.